Safety, Tolerability, and Efficacy of Darexaban (YM150) in Patients With Acute Coronary Syndrome - RUBY -1

 Presented by Dr. Ph.
 Gabriel Steg at the European Society of Cardiology Congress, Paris, France, August 2011.

-Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Anticoagulation Management and ACS, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents, Interventions and ACS, Interventions and Vascular Medicine
+Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Dyslipidemia, Invasive Cardiovascular Angiography and Intervention, Prevention, Pulmonary Hypertension and Venous Thromboembolism, Vascular Medicine, Atherosclerotic Disease (CAD/PAD), Anticoagulation Management and ACS, Anticoagulation Management and Venothromboembolism, Lipid Metabolism, Novel Agents, Interventions and ACS, Interventions and Vascular Medicine

 Keywords: Myocardial Infarction, Acute Coronary Syndrome, Stroke, Morpholines, Thiophenes, Venous Thromboembolism, Ticlopidine, Pyrazoles, Azepines, Peripheral Vascular Diseases, Percutaneous Coronary Intervention, Registries, Secondary Prevention, Liver, Confidence Intervals, Factor Xa, Benzamides, Pyridones, Diabetes Mellitus